 What are bath salts?

-These drugs are very different from products you would use in your tub, such as Calgon®.
+These drugs are very different from Epsom salts that you would use in your tub.
 The drugs were originally sold as “bath salts” or “plant food” and labeled “not for human consumption” in order to get around drug laws.
-The federal government and some states have taken steps to crack down on the availability of these drugs:
+Bath salts are now controlled substances.

 Bath salts are dangerous drugs.
 People who take them can hurt themselves or people around them.